 I think roasting the squash imparts the best flavor, and that is the cooking method I recommend here.

-A standard blender works fine if you donโt have an immersion blender.
+A standard blender works fine if you don’t have an immersion blender.
 You will need to puree the soup in batches if you are using this method, though.
+Don’t forget to visit the recipe card, it’s got all the tips and tricks you need!

 Honestly, I think soup never had a better partner than a grilled cheese sandwich, and this one is no exception.
 This is great paired with grilled cheese!
 It makes a nice light dinner, and it reheats well if you have leftovers.

-A salad would be lovely with this too, such as my Arugula Salad with Parmesan, Pear, and Pecans.
+A salad would be lovely with this too, such as my goat cheese salad.
+This is great with turkey breast or beef as well.
 The smoky note from the cumin in the soup would work nicely with some crumbled cooked bacon on top if you want to add a little protein.

 To make this a vegetarian or vegan soup, simply switch out the chicken broth for vegetable broth and use coconut milk instead of cream.